mysterious-coding/base_entranced/README.md

 * Troll/box characters (WSI fonts) are now disallowed from being in player names due to breaking formatting.

 #Features that are also in Sil's base_enhanced
-These are features in base_entranced that are also available in Sil's base_enhanced.
+These are features in base_entranced that are also available in Sil's base_enhanced (https://github.com/TheSil/base_enhanced).
 Since base_entranced was originally based on Sil's base_enhanced, and they are both open source, they share a number of features.
+Note that I have not attempted to list every base_enhanced feature here; only the ones that are most relevant to siege.

 ####`/class`
 Clientside command.
 Use first letter of class to change, like `/class a` for assault, `/class s` for scout, etc. For maps with more than 6 classes, you can use `/class 7`, `/class 8`, etc.